Threadpool Swiftlet

 Overview

-The Threadpool Swiftlet manages all thread pools and event loops used within the SwiftMQ router.
-It provides flexible configuration of thread execution models, including support for both platform (OS) threads and virtual threads, and enables fine-grained control over event loop grouping, freezing, and shutdown order for high availability and performance tuning.
+The Threadpool Swiftlet manages thread pools and event loops for asynchronous processing within the SwiftMQ router.
+It provides a flexible infrastructure for running tasks using both platform (traditional) and virtual (lightweight) threads, supporting high concurrency and efficient resource usage.

 Features